 A trademark can be one of the most valuable assets a company owns, therefore it is best to create the strongest possible trademark.
-A trademark that is unique and distinctive, for example, is considerably stronger than a trademark that does not distinguish the product or services from its competitors or the product or service itself.
-For example, the words Furniture Store would be considered weak and could not be protected for use in relation to the sale of furniture.
-While it is possible to use a weak trademark, it would not be afforded much legal protection from perceived infringers.
+A trademark that is unique and distinctive, for example, is considerably stronger than a trademark that tends to describe the goods or services at issue.
+For example, the words Furniture Store could not be protected for use in relation to the sale of furniture.
+While it is possible to register a weak trademark, it is not afforded as much legal protection from perceived infringers.

-Generic – Common words used for categories of goods or services are not eligible for trademark protection because it would prevent other companies from fairly describing their goods or services.
-For example, if a company were permitted to register Furniture Store for the sale of furniture, all other furniture stores would have difficultly describing their business without committing trademark infringement.
+A generic trademark is a term that is used to describe the type or category of goods or services at issue.
+Generic trademarks are not eligible for trademark protection because it would prevent other companies from fairly describing their goods or services.
+For example, if a company was permitted to register Furniture Store for the sale of furniture, all other furniture stores would have difficultly describing their business without committing trademark infringement.

 Genericide is the process that occurs when a brand name loses its trademark protection due to becoming generic.
 During this process, consumers begin to use a trademark brand name to mean a type of thing rather than a brand of thing.
 For example, Aspirin, Thermos, Trampoline, and Videotape have all lost trademark protection due to becoming generic.

 If you are selecting a trademark and are concerned that it may lean toward the descriptive side, please feel free to contact us.